Put the freeze on Winter Olympics holiday job scams

 Before you accept any job offers overseas, do your research.
 Check with the Canadian Embassy and research the recruitment agency before accepting an offer.

-You can report this matter to the ACCC’s Infocentre on 1300 302 502 or visit the report a scam page on SCAMwatch.
+You can report this matter on the report a scam page on SCAMwatch.